corb555/GeoFinder/README.md

 # GeoFinder
-GeoFinder validates all the place names in a GEDCOM geneology file and adds their latitude/longitude.
+GeoFinder reads all the place names in a GEDCOM geneology file, validates and corrects them and adds their latitude/longitude.
+For unrecognized places, it supports wildcard searches and phonetic searches from the 20M entry geoname.org database.

 ## Overview